kabahandle/EXCEL_VBA_JP.xlam/README.md

  - class functions
  - class properties
  - class functions return value that is class.
- - ccode completion in also Japanese.
+ - code completion in also Japanese.

 But I do not use class inheritance that makes code object oriented progrming.
 Becourse I toucht that Excel VBA JP may serve only functionality libralies functionality.

 It's simple.
 But easily and efficiently for developping code.

-Becource It supported half done that is VBA.
-Then, Object oriented programing by VBA, it's not usefull in the real.
+Becource It supported half done that is VBA class functionality, then, Object oriented programing by VBA, it's not usefull in the real.

 ## It's realy VBA?